 Inspections Phases of Construction

-- Framing once complete
+- Framing, once complete

-- Insulation and Vapour Barrier once installed
+- Insulation and Vapour Barrier, once installed and ready to cover

 Heating, Ventilation and Air Conditioning (HVAC)